sfajfer/Master-of-Gu/gu index/Gu Index.md

 :::
 \newpage
 ## $\centerline{Strength Path}$
 *Strength Path is a dying path, with little advancement being made as time passes.
 Despite it being a bit weaker than other paths at higher ranks, many Gu Masters choose to cultivate it due to its relatively cheap cost.
-Gu masters that are skilled at hand-to-hand combat will typically get the most out of strength path, but some longer-range methods do exist.*
+Gu Masters that are skilled at hand-to-hand combat will typically get the most out of strength path, but some longer-range methods do exist.*

 ::: columns